Robust statistics: Examples

 The mean is not a robust measure of central tendency.
-If the dataset is e.g. the values {2,3,5,6,9}, then if we add another datapoint with value -1000 or +1000 to the data, the resulting mean will be very different to the mean of the original data.
-Similarly, if we replace one of the values with a datapoint of value -1000 or +1000 then the resulting mean will be very different to the mean of the original data.
+If the dataset is, e.g., the values {2,3,5,6,9}, then if we add another datapoint with value -1000 or +1000 to the data, the resulting mean will be very different from the mean of the original data.
+Similarly, if we replace one of the values with a datapoint of value -1000 or +1000 then the resulting mean will be very different from the mean of the original data.

 The median is a robust measure of central tendency.
 Taking the same dataset {2,3,5,6,9}, if we add another datapoint with value -1000 or +1000 then the median will change slightly, but it will still be similar to the median of the original data.
-If we replace one of the values with a datapoint of value -1000 or +1000 then the resulting median will still be similar to the median of the original data.
+If we replace one of the values with a data point of value -1000 or +1000 then the resulting median will still be similar to the median of the original data.

 Described in terms of breakdown points, the median has a breakdown point of 50%, meaning that half the points must be outliers before the median can be moved outside the range of the non-outliers, while the mean has a breakdown point of 0, as a single large observation can throw it off.

 The median absolute deviation and interquartile range are robust measures of statistical dispersion, while the standard deviation and range are not.

 Trimmed estimators and Winsorised estimators are general methods to make statistics more robust.
 L-estimators are a general class of simple statistics, often robust, while M-estimators are a general class of robust statistics, and are now the preferred solution, though they can be quite involved to calculate.

 Speed-of-light data

 Gelman et al. in Bayesian Data Analysis (2004) consider a data set relating to speed-of-light measurements made by Simon Newcomb.
 The data sets for that book can be found via the Classic data sets page, and the book's website contains more information on the data.

 Although the bulk of the data looks to be more or less normally distributed, there are two obvious outliers.
 These outliers have a large effect on the mean, dragging it towards them, and away from the center of the bulk of the data.
 Thus, if the mean is intended as a measure of the location of the center of the data, it is, in a sense, biased when outliers are present.

 Also, the distribution of the mean is known to be asymptotically normal due to the central limit theorem.
-However, outliers can make the distribution of the mean non-normal even for fairly large data sets.
+However, outliers can make the distribution of the mean non-normal, even for fairly large data sets.
 Besides this non-normality, the mean is also inefficient in the presence of outliers and less variable measures of location are available.